64kramsystem/personal_notes/topics/linux_tools.md

 The option `--debug` shows the logic applied.

 WATCH OUT!!
-The `month` calculations are not intuitive (see https://stackoverflow.com/a/13168625):
+The `month` calculations (e.g. previous/next month) are not intuitive (see https://stackoverflow.com/a/13168625):

 ```sh
 # Today: Di 31.
 Aug 12:06:26 CEST 2021